Background pattern

 • Kidney problems

-• Additional calcium and vitamin D supplements
+• Taking additional calcium and vitamin D supplements

-Medical supervision is required and your doctor will require frequent monitoring of your calcium levels in blood and urine.
+Medical supervision is required and your doctor will require frequent monitoring of calcium levels in blood and urine.

-• Immobilization and osteoporosis
+• Immobility and osteoporosis

 Children and adolescents

-Osvical D and other medications
+Osvical D and other medicines

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

-• Orlistat (used to treat obesity) may alter the absorption of fat-soluble vitamins, such as vitamin D3.
+• Orlistat (used for the treatment of obesity) may alter the absorption of fat-soluble vitamins, such as vitamin D3.

 Taking Osvical D with food, drinks, and alcohol